jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## How Country Data is Collected
 Each section of this analysis _besides the MRR breakdown_ uses country codes that are set in Mixpanel.
-Mixpanel's client-side libraries collect user location data (city, region, country) as roperties by default.
+Mixpanel's client-side libraries collect user location data (city, region, country) as properties by default.

 The way they do this is by pulling the user's IP address and running it through a third-party IP geolocator, MaxMind.
 MaxMind returns the city, region, and country, and Mixpanel sets those as user properties.